Ontraport/frontend-interview-test-short/README.md

    to `<div id="page">`.
 3. For each input value prepended, concatenate the second of the current browser date to the input value.
-4. Commit your code to your public git repo or zip it up.
-Then send us an email with the subject "Front-end short test" that contains a link to your repo or has your test zip attached.
+4. Once you finish coding, you can submit it to us in one of two ways.
+1. Get the code into your github repository and issue a pull request.
+OR 2.
+Zip up your code and send an email to recruiting@ontraport.com with the subject line "Front-end short test".

 Feel free to use any JS or CSS frameworks.